‘Teen Mom’ Amber Portwood Says Former Fiance Matt Baier Congratulated Her On Her Baby Boy

 “I’m just really excited to see you know, my kids grow up and just live a life differently than what I did.
 I grew up really poor and it was really hard times and I just want to stop the cycle and I think I’m doing a pretty good job of that now with my baby, so I’m just excited for the future,” Amber stated.

 Meanwhile, Amber Portwood also reveals that things have changed a lot since her son was born in early May.
-The Teen Mom OG star says her date nights with baby daddy, Andrew Glennon, are much different now, and that they usually cook dinner and stay in, complete with cuddles after having their meal.
+The Teen Mom OG star says her date nights with boyfriend Andrew Glennon are much different now, and that they usually cook dinner and stay in, complete with cuddles after having their meal.

 “We both kind of cooked dinner together and we just put James in like the little corner next to the table with us in a swing and we just had like a glass of wine and had some dinner.
 That was our little date night and we were happy and cuddled afterwards.
 Those are just the things that we have to do right now until he gets older and we’re perfectly fine with it.”